-127 Erdos, "Intermediary", supra note 104.
+^{127.} Erdos, "Intermediary Publishers", supra note 6.

-128 Google Spain, supra note 4 at para 80.
+^{128.} Google Spain, supra note 4 at para 80.

-129 Keller, "Right Tools", supra note 5 at 36.
+^{129.} Keller, "Right Tools", supra note 5 at 36.

-130Ibid at 43 [emphasis in original].
+^{130.} Ibid at 43 [emphasis in original].

-Facebook to remove a post by an estranged friend revealing details of B's past struggles with a serious eating disorder.
-Here it seems clear that Celebrity B has a far stronger and more serious privacy claim, not least because her case deals with one of the classes of sensitive data.
-That then demonstrates that claims against hosts can raise much more weighty privacy interests than those against search engines.
+Here it seems clear that Celebrity B has a far stronger and more serious privacy claim, not least because her case deals with one of the classes of sensitive data.131 That then demonstrates that claims against hosts can raise much more weighty privacy interests than those against search engines.

 The second pair of examples considers the freedom of expression side of the balance.
 Politician C is seeking, shortly before an election, to have Google immediately remove from search returns (pending investigation) links to stories detailing truthful allegations of misconduct during a previous election.
-132 Celebrity D is seeking to have topless photographs hacked from her iCloud account removed from a Tumblr site.
+Celebrity D is seeking to have topless photographs hacked from her iCloud account removed from a Tumblr site.
 In this case, although D is seeking to have actual content removed and C merely to have it de-listed, it is clear beyond argument that Google would have a far stronger claim under the freedom of expression derogation than Tumblr: political expression is invariably treated by Strasbourg as the "highest value" speech.
-133
+Strasbourg as the "highest value" speech.

 Keller's broad-brush comparison of search engines with social media platforms, therefore, only takes us so far: while the former may in general pose a greater threat to privacy but have a weaker free speech claim, it is not hard to generate examples where both propositions are decisively reversed.
-The conclusion, therefore, seems clear: in each case, a court or regulator would have to treat the status of the data controller (search engine or host) as but one factor amongst many in weighing the strength of the RTBF claim.
+The conclusion, therefore, seems clear: in each case, a court or regulator would have to treat the status of the data controller (search